Skip to content

 Rivers of the Costa

-Many coastal rivers have highly fluctuating water levels seasonally.
-High demand comes from cities and irrigated agriculture.
-Consequently, reservoirs, canals, and efficient distribution are particularly important in dry years.
+Many coastal rivers carry strongly fluctuating amounts of water seasonally.
+High demand is created by cities and irrigated agriculture.

 Climate by Region

-Peru's climate heavily depends on altitude, proximity to the sea, and exposure.
-Three simple guidelines help in classification: dryness on the coast, altitudinal zones in the Andes, warmth and humidity in the Amazon region.
-A single day of travel can combine very different weather types, such as cool coastal fog, sunny highlands, and humid tropical air.
+Peru's climate is heavily dependent on altitude, proximity to the sea, and exposure.
+Three simple guidelines help with classification: dryness on the coast, altitude zones in the Andes, warmth and humidity in the Amazon region.

 Costa